Feed phosphates

 Inorganic feed phosphates (IFP) are inorganic salts of phosphoric acid.
 Inorganic feed phosphates are used to meet the phosphorus requirements for animal production: to ensure optimal growth, fertility and bone development.

 Importance

-The importance of phosphate (PO_{4}^{3−}) is reflected in the number of metabolic processes in which phosphorus takes part.
+The importance of phosphate (PO4(3-)) is reflected in the number of metabolic processes in which phosphorus takes part.
 By far the greatest amount of phosphorus is used to maintain and support the skeleton.
-About 80% of an animal's phosphorus is located here, co-precipitated with calcium (Ca) in the form of hydroxy-apatite complex (Ca_{10}(PO_{4}).6(OH)_{2}), where it acts not only as a support system but also as a reservoir of phosphorus.
+About 80% of an animal's phosphorus is located here, co-precipitated with calcium (Ca) in the form of hydroxyapatite complex (Ca_{10}(PO_{4})·6(OH)_{2}), where it acts not only as a support system but also as a reservoir of phosphorus.
 In the soft tissues, phosphorus is a major component of the cells, membranes and body fluids.
 It also plays an important role in the energy supply.
 In addition phosphorus acts as a buffer, is involved in phospholipids and fatty acids transfer and in the formation of amino acids as well as DNA and RNA.
 Therefore, phosphorus is indispensable for animals.